jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.25 FloodOrder

-Assigns each DEM grid cell its order in the sequence of inundations that are encountered during a search starting from the edges, moving inward at increasing elevations.
+Assigns each DEM grid cell its order in the sequence of inundations that are encountered during a search starting from the edges, moving inward at increasing elevations..

 *Parameters*: